HieuCodes/hieucodes.github.io/_posts/2024-06-19-alair-post.md

 actually cute) and Alair had an extra job after school to try to help pay all the regular bills.
 And that was before he got his diagnosis.
 We don't have a lot of money but we were doing okay until all the medical bills.
-And Alair is pretty proud - okay, really proud - and doesn't want to take char- ity.
+And Alair is pretty proud - okay, really proud - and doesn't want to take charity.
 That's why I'm doing this.
 Not because I want to make him mad or upset, but because I want him to have a fighting chance no matter what.